statamic/docs/content/collections/extending-docs/control-panel.md

 </script>
 ```

+:::tip
-> You may of course change filenames and folder structure, and even your entire build process.
-The important thing is to compiled imported files with `Statamic::script()`
+You are welcome to customize the filenames and folder structure and even the entire build process.
+The only important thing is to import the compiled files with `Statamic::script()`.

 ## Adding control panel routes